Eugene Aram: Death

 He was found guilty, and condemned to be executed on 6 August 1759, three days after his trial.
 While in his cell he confessed his guilt, and threw new light on the motives for his crime, by asserting that he had discovered an affair between Clark and his own wife.
-On the night before his execution he made an unsuccessful attempt at suicide by opening the veins in his arm with a straight razor.
+On the night before his execution he made an attempt at suicide by opening the veins in his arm with a straight razor.

-Eugene Aram was hanged at York's Tyburn in an area of the Knavesmire on 16 August 1759.
+Aram was hanged at York's Tyburn in an area of the Knavesmire on 16 August 1759.
 His skull is preserved in King's Lynn museum.

 Aram in literature

-In Frances Hodgson Burnett's memoir The One I knew the Best of All, Burnett mentions Eugene Aram while describing her own guilty feeling after hiding a parkin (cake) in the cupboard as a child.
+In Frances Hodgson Burnett's memoir The One I Knew the Best of All, Burnett mentions Aram while describing her own guilty feeling after hiding a parkin (cake) in the cupboard as a child.
 She says, "[I] was an infant Eugene Aram, and the body of [my] victim was mouldering in the very house with [me]."

-Thomas Hood's ballad, The Dream of Eugene Aram centres on Aram's activity as a schoolteacher, contrasting his scholarship with his hidden murderous urges.
+Thomas Hood's ballad The Dream of Eugene Aram centres on Aram's activity as a schoolteacher, contrasting his scholarship with his hidden murderous urges.
 Bulwer-Lytton's novel Eugene Aram creates a Romantic figure torn between violence and visionary ideals, an image that is also portrayed in W. G. Wills's play Eugene Aram, in which Henry Irving took the principal role.